Lawson Park Livestock

 The idea behind Lawson Park is to reflect and engage with the

-cultures of the local area, a broad base encompassing a range of
+cultures of the local area, working as a broad base that

 The initial plan to keep only ginger animals on the farm was quietly abandoned due to concerns over inadvertent speciesism.